vitalets/autotester/README.md

 2. Open `chrome://extensions` page
 3. Drag-n-drop unpacked *autotester* directory on that page
 4. Click `A` button in browser panel to open Autotester page
-5. Optionally enable `silent-debugger-extension-api` on `chrome;//flags`
-to remove annoying top bar about using debugger api

 ## Usage
 Start with in-browser snippets using [Selenium Javascript API](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).